haeggee/algolab/problems/week8-h1n1/README.md

-Tags: Delaunay Triangulation, DFS, BFS, Minimal Spanning Tree
+Tags: Delaunay Triangulation, DFS, BFS, Minimal Spanning Tree, Dijkstra (sort of)

 Key ideas:
  * For each route request, can consider: